MenkeTechnologies/SaveRun/README.md

 # For compiled languages such as C, Rust and Elixir
 C:
 1. cd into directory
-2. bash runOnSaveCompiled.sh . a.out gcc main.c *.c
+2. bash runOnSaveCompiled.sh . a.out gcc *.c

 Rust:
 1. cd into directory